Beef Chow Fun

 Instructions

-• In a bowl, marinate the sliced beef with soy sauce, shaoxing wine, cornstarch, and oil.
-Let sit for 15 minutes.
+• Marinate your thinly sliced beef with shaoxing wine, cornstarch, and salt for 15 minutes.

-• Add in the scallion greens and bean sprouts, toss again, and cook for 1–2 more minutes.
+• Add in scallion greens and bean sprouts and toss until the greens are wilted.

 Notes